iscas-tis/CHA/docs/src/explanations/dataview.md

 object AXIBundle {
   // Don't be afraid of the use of implicits, we will discuss this pattern in more detail later implicit val axiView = DataView[VerilogAXIBundle, AXIBundle](
-    _.AWVALID -> _.aw.valid,
+    // The first argument is a function constructing an object of View type (AXIBundle)
+    // from an object of the Target type (VerilogAXIBundle) vab => new AXIBundle(vab.addrWidth),
+    // The remaining arguments are a mapping of the corresponding fields of the two types _.AWVALID -> _.aw.valid,
     _.AWREADY -> _.aw.ready,
     _.AWID -> _.aw.bits.id,